zababurinsv/newkind_C/README.md

 * Embed all assets into the binary instead of external data and/or indvidual files laying around
 * Configuraton is stored in the user app directory given by SDL2

+### Build on Linux for Linux (or on Mac for Mac):

+You need SDL2 stuffs and basic devel stuffs, just say "make".

+### Build on Linux for Windows 32 or 64 bit (you can use that only on purely Windows, just the build needs Linux):

+You need mingw compiler installed, and SDL2 for mingw, sdl2-config script symlinked to a place in your PATH with name you can see in Makefile.
+Then you need to say just "make ARCH=win32" for Windows 32 bit executable, or "make ARCH=win64" for Windows 64 execitable.
+In both cases, you can save the exe and dll file then.
+If you switch betwen architectures (ARCH) you may need "make clean" first or build fails.

 The more or less original readme.txt follows ...

 ## Elite - The New Kind - Release 1.0